beaverbuilder/documentation/beaver-builder/developer/custom-modules/02-add-a-module-to-your-plugin.md

       'editor_export'   => true, // Defaults to true and can be omitted.
       'enabled'         => true, // Defaults to true and can be omitted.
       'partial_refresh' => false, // Defaults to false and can be omitted.
-    ));
+      'include_wrapper' => false, // Defaults to true but is recommended to be set to false ));
   }
 }